Isophote curves on spacelike surfaces in Lorentz-Minkowski space E31: Preliminaries

 \section{Preliminaries}

-First of all, we begin to introduce Lorentz-Minkowski space.
+First of all, we introduce Lorentz-Minkowski space shortly.
 Later, we mention some fundamental concepts of curves and surfaces in the Minkowski 3-space $E_{1}^{3}$.
 The space $R_{1}^{3}$ is a three dimensional real vector space endowed with the inner product